CS196Illinois/FA25-Group12/Project/Backend/README.md

 - Rf: using the U.S. 10-year Treasury annual return
 - Rm: using S&P 500 index annual return

+## How to use

+We have written the Python program for the model.
+Simply download the file and input the stock ticker you want to calculate.

 ## Code
 [CAPM.py](https://github.com/CS196Illinois/FA25-Group12/blob/master/Project/Backend/CAPM.py)